 In the Flow area, data source icons depict the connection type (S3, Snowflake, etc.) with a specific graphic for each.
 Arrows indicate the connections between data sources and datasets.

 The Workbench is the Neebo editor.
 It is where you view the contents of data tables, see data metrics, and access the toolset of analytical operations that can be applied to the data.
-Once you enrich, filter, transform or otherwise modify data, you can also launch business intelligence or data analysis tools like Tableau, Looker, or Jupyter by clicking the Open in button.
-Use the breadcrumb path in the header bar to navigate back to the Dataspace.
+Once you enrich, filter, transform or otherwise modify data, you can also launch business intelligence or data analysis tools like Tableau, Looker, or Jupyter by clicking the relevant External Tool button.
+Use the breadcrumb path in the header bar to navigate back to the Workspace.

 The home page is your search and notification center.
 It provides several different levels of detail and ways to view information about what is happening in Neebo.
 The navigation panel to the left lets you list all Neebo assets by type.

-The Recently Used section shows the last three assets you have accessed and can be filtered by asset type (document, dataset, apps, etc.).
+The Recently Used section shows the last three assets you have accessed and can be filtered by asset type (Workspace, document, dataset, apps, etc.).
 A more detailed view of recent actions is available from the Activities panel.

 Use the find tool on the home page to discover anything in Neebo - assets, people, etc..
-The Neebo finder searches every string occurrence in each of these asset types, including the title, description, tags, owner, and column names for datasets; and full text for documents.
+The Neebo finder searches every string occurrence in each of these asset types, including the title, description, tags, owner, and column names for datasets; and the first 10,000 characters of documents.
 You can also search by file extension type (.pdf, .txt, etc.).
 Make sure to press Enter once you have typed in your criteria.

 This list on the left panel of the home page navigates to a search result subpage for each asset type.
-From the asset subpage you can use the search tool to enter additional criteria.
-Use the back arrow in the search tool or click HOME in the navigation panel to return to the home page.
+From the asset subpage you can use the find tool to enter additional criteria.
+Use the back arrow in the search tool or click Home in the navigation panel to return to the home page.

 This section shows a condensed view of your recently used assets, with shortcut links.
-Use the filters at the top of the section to display just recently used Dataspaces, datasets, documents or apps.
-You can click on an asset name in a card to navigate to the details page for that asset.
+Use the filters at the top of the section to display just recently used Workspaces, datasets, documents or apps.
+You can click on an asset name in its card to navigate to the details page for that asset.

-Recently used dataset cards also have a context menuthat lets you add a dataset to an existing Dataspace or create a new Dataspace to which the dataset will be added.
-Similarly, the context menu for recently used documents gives the options to add the file to a Dataspace, view its details, or to download it.
+Recently used dataset cards also have a context menuthat lets you add that dataset to an existing Workspace or create a new Workspace to which the dataset will be added.
+Similarly, the context menu for recently used documents gives the options to add the file to a Workspace, view its details, or to download it.

 Click thebutton in the header bar to open a collapsible Activities panel listing actions taken on the assets you own, collaborate on, or follow.
 Activities links make it easy to navigate to the corresponding assets.
 The most recent activity is found at the top; older items are pushed to the bottom.
 Use the header bar button to close the Activities panel.
 The Activities panel may also includes occasional system-wide announcements.